mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/receive-call/java.md

 });
 ```

 The app will now listen for the incoming call event.
 The above code shows the answer and the reject call buttons when the incoming call event is received.
+Notice that you are storing `call` reference to interact later with the call.

 Before you will be able to perform actions using UI you also need to add listeners to the buttons.
 Add this code at of the `onCreate` inside `MainActivity` class: